chvandorp/scdynsys/notebooks/README.md

 The notebooks make use of the `scdynsys` package.
 The notebooks have to be executed in the right order to make sure that the right datasets have been created.

+To get started with the CD8 data set, open the notebook `SequentialApproachClustering.ipynb` (for Leiden clustering), and from there, either continue with `SequentialApproachFitting.ipynb` (for Stan model fitting), or with `IntegratedApproach.ipynb` (for VAE modeling).
+Similar notebooks exist specific for the CD4 data.

 ## Description of the notebooks

 ### Analysis